General Disclosures (668.42)

 - Fire Safety Report 668.49 – TTUHSC does not have campus housing.

 Title IV eligible institutions are required to conduct an educational program on the U.S. Constitution annually on September 17th.
-This effort is coordinated by the Office of Student Services.
+This effort is coordinated by the Office of Student Life.

 - Every participating school must certify that it has adopted and implemented a program to prevent drug and alcohol abuse by its students.